juriarte62/Training-grounds/README.md

 # Training-grounds
-learning how to data science
+## learning how to data science
+just a simple guy practing his git, python, and data science skills